CodeInferno03/youtube-video-saver/README.md

 # youtube-video-saver
 A chrome extension that saves youtube shorts

-# Notes
-As of now, the extension here has been taken from [this link](https://www.geeksforgeeks.org/create-a-chrome-extension-in-html-css-javascript/)

 # Planned Features
 - ### Ability to Save YouTube Videos through a shortcut The ability to use a keyboard shortcut (as yet undecided) in order to save YouTube videos or shorts, even when the extension is closed